 I think I was offered a great deal on this particular diamond by a jeweler.
 Do you think the price for this diamond is good?

-The best way to determine whether you are getting a fair deal is to utilize the prices of online vendors as a benchmark for comparison.
-I had written a tutorial to show you how to perform your own research correctly here: http://beyond4cs.com/diamond-prices/
+The best way to determine whether you are getting a fair deal is to utilize the prices of online diamond stores as a benchmark for comparison.
+I had written a tutorial to show you how to perform your own research correctly here: https://beyond4cs.com/diamond-prices/

 What are the ideal proportions you would recommend for a round brilliant cut diamond?